Scene / Culture

 Definition

 The mainstage is the largest, most production-heavy stage at a multi-stage festival, traditionally hosting the headline acts and reaching the widest audience.
-Playing the mainstage at a festival like Tomorrowland, Ultra, EDC, or Creamfields is one of the most prestigious slots in dance music, and trance acts that have historically reached this level — Armin van Buuren, Tiësto, Above & Beyond, Vini Vici — gain a global profile far beyond the trance audience itself.
-The term also implicitly contrasts with smaller specialist stages: at most large festivals, dedicated trance stages (like Tomorrowland's ASOT stage) host the genre at a more focused level, while the mainstage remains a more open-format affair, mixing trance with EDM, house, and bass music.
+It is both a physical structure and an institutional position: physically, a stage scaled to be visible from hundreds of metres away, with LED walls, pyrotechnics, and sound systems engineered for tens of thousands of people; institutionally, the slot booked for the artists the festival expects to draw the most ticket-buyers.
+Playing the mainstage at Tomorrowland, Ultra Music Festival, EDC Las Vegas, or Creamfields is one of the most prestigious bookings in dance music, and trance acts that have historically reached this level — Armin van Buuren, Tiësto, Above & Beyond, Vini Vici — gain global profiles that significantly exceed the boundaries of the trance audience itself.